-Storage of Cleaning Products and Laundry Pods
+Storing Cleaning Products and Laundry Pods

 - In addition to keeping products out of reach of children, keep products in their original containers with the labels intact.
 After each use, completely close the container.
-Immediately store it in an appropriate location out of reach of children, preferably locked in a closet or on a high shelf.
+Then immediately store it in an appropriate location out of reach of children, preferably locked in a closet or on a high shelf.

-During Use of Cleaning Products
+Using Cleaning Products

-- Follow all recommended product instructions, and pay particularly close attention to all "Caution", "Warning", "Danger", or "Poison" statements.
+- Follow all recommended product instructions and pay particularly close attention to all "Caution", "Warning", "Danger", or "Poison" statements.